loglizzy/dex-custom-icons/README.md

 -- Change its RGB value to apply an custom color (example: equivalent to red in RGB: 255, 0, 0) getfenv(1).customColor = Color3.fromRGB(255, 255, 255)

+-- Some few modifiers to improve the explorer like you want getfenv(1).modfiers = {
+    SearchOnType = true -- auto updates the explorer list when you type on the search box }

 loadstring(game:HttpGet("https://raw.githubusercontent.com/loglizzy/dex-custom-icons/main/main.lua"))()
 ```